- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 This manuscript type reports on a meeting with specific relevance to the journal it is submitted to.
 Meetings can be international or national conferences or institutional seminars.

 These should detail original experiments/research conducted by the authors.
 Any research on any topic is accepted, provided it falls within the aims and scope of the journal.
-Original research must add to scientific knowledge on the subject and must be completed in accordance with ethical principles.
+Research Article must add to scientific knowledge on the subject and must be completed in accordance with ethical principles.
 Research on humans or animals must have applicable ethical approvals.

-Suggested length for an Original Research article is 4,000-4,500 words, however this is flexible as the journal is online-only.
+Suggested length for an Research Article article is 4,000-4,500 words, however this is flexible as the journal is online-only.
 Please include an unstructured abstract of no more than 200 words.

-Preferred headings for Original Research papers are as follows:
+Preferred headings for Research Article papers are as follows:

 8. Short Communication